-Clinic in Wittstock before closure: Ministry promises replacement care
+Clinic in Wittstock about to close: Ministry promises replacement care

 Transparenz: Redaktionell erstellt und geprüft.